Core Exercises Create Better Mobility

 Video

-Donate, All donations go towards the upkeep of Pensioner Fitness.
+Donate, All donations go towards the upkeep of Pensioner Fitness, which is totally finaced from my pension.
+Your help would be greatly appreciated.

 In Conclusion

-Your core muscles are the power base for your mobility, so a strong core is essential for all movements you make.
-If you have a strong core, you will move better and be fitter and healthier.
+For many older adults, the journey to improving core strength can seem daunting.
+However, it doesn’t have to be.
+However, simple exercises like such as those above, and gentle stretches can help build strength and flexibility.
+Above all, the key is to start slowly and progress gradually, focusing on proper form to prevent injury. your core muscles are the power base for your mobility, Besides, a strong core is essential for all movements you make.
+Subsequently, if you have a strong core, you will move better and be fitter and healthier.

 Important Note *